-Established in 1946, R.A.Braithwaite has been a family-owned and run, independent jewellers in York for well over 70 years.
+Established in 1946, R.A.Braithwaite has been a family-owned and run, independent jewellers in York for over 75 years.

 Our story began with Reginald Arthur Braithwaite being trained as an instrument maker in the Royal Air Force.
 He was then, later, asked to be an air gunner and then further, an officer and was involved in World War II.
 After the war, he had two options – he could either remain in the RAF or return home.
 He chose to return home and was demobbed from the RAF and returned to York with his wife Joyce.